 By rail, I am including subways, commuter rail, or light rail (tram, trolley, and modern streetcar).
 I am not including BRT (bus rapid transit), because they use the same thoroughfares as traditional buses and automobiles.
 Even the sprawling cities of the south and west, like Dallas-Forth Worth, South Florida, Los Angeles, Charlotte, and Salt Lake City have learned that they cannot rely solely on streets and highways to efficiently operate a regional transportation network.

 Sadly, too few Rust Belt cities are heeding this message.
 There is talk, but for the most part only talk, about adding some sort of rail service here and there, but it is hardly focused.
 Detroit is a perfect example of a large city that has vastly over-relied on streets and highways.
 Hence, it is largely sprawled out in a low-density spatial pattern that helps hinder its recovery.
 The hope for a 3.4 mile light rail line down Woodward Avenue recently faded as the design has now been altered to a BRT.
-While better than nothing, BRT’s do not have the WOW factor of rail.
+While better than nothing, canada drugs online cialis BRT’s do not have the WOW factor of rail.

 Other sizeable Rust Belt cities currently missing the train include Indianapolis, Columbus, Cincinnati, Rochester, Akron-Canton, Syracuse, Albany, Hartford, Milwaukee, St. Paul, Toledo, Dayton, Greater Lansing, and Grand Rapids.

 Why do I think incorporating rail is so important to the long-term viability of our Rust Belt cities?
 Several reasons:

 - A city’s transportation infrastructure must be comprehensive and multi-modal, not solely focused or over-weighted toward a single element.
 Should that single element fail (i.e. the I-35 bridge in the Twin Cities) the whole system is impacted.